ellenwebborn/ellenwebborn.com/content/rusergroup.md

 Some talk materials are in our [Github repository](https://github.com/ellenwebborn/bseeR_user_group).
 Those that can only be shared with group members will be uploaded where possible to our Microsoft Teams group.
 Contact me to join the group and get a link to the MS Teams group.

+## UCL R User Group end-of-year Meetup

+Join us on Wednesday 6th July for an exciting talk from Victoria and Albert Museum's Bhavesh Shah on his work as a data scientist using R. We'll also be hosting a peer-programming session for R users to bring their code for help and feedback.
+Should be a great opportunity to meet other R users, find out how other people code and improve or get help with your code.
+Plenty of refreshments for all those who can join us in person.
+For all the details and to sign up check out https://www.eventbrite.com/e/ucl-r-user-group-end-of-year-meetup-tickets-379017049197

 ## 2021/22 events: online at 1pm every 4th Thursday of term (approximately)

 Date (2021) | Title | Speaker(s)